AlexanderDzhoganov/Skylines-Sapphire/MODULE_REFERENCE.md

 ### 1.3 Matching components with regular expressions

-It's possible to match several components at once using regular expressions.
+It's possible to select several components at once using regular expressions.
 Here is an example

 ```xml
 <Component name=".*" name_regex="true">